pmasalev/pmasalev/README.md

 ### **MyMobile**
 - **Description**: Mobile application for a regional mobile network operator with 1.5 million subscribers.
-  The project involved creating a detailed **Software Requirements Specification (SRS)** document to define the functional and non-functional requirements of the application.
+  The project involved creating a detailed **Software Requirements Specification (SRS)** document to define the functional and non-functional requirements of the application, ensuring compliance with Russian Federal Law No. 152-FZ on Personal Data Protection.

   **Key Features**:
   - User authentication via SMS code.